carpentries-incubator/better-research-software/episodes/04-code-readability.md

 def read_json_to_dataframe(input_file):
     """
     Read the data from a JSON file into a Pandas dataframe.
-    Clean the data by removing any incomplete rows and sort by date
+    Clean the data by removing any incomplete rows.

     Args:
         input_file (str): The path to the JSON file.